John D. Johnson (general)

-John D. Johnson is a retired American lieutenant general of the United States Army.
-He was director of the Joint Improvised Explosive Device Defeat Organization from July 2013 to July 2015.
+John Daniel Johnson is a retired American lieutenant general of the United States Army.
+He was director of the Joint Improvised Explosive Device Defeat Agency from July 2013 to July 2015.

 Previously, Johnson was the commanding general of the Eighth United States Army and the Chief of Staff for United Nations Command, Combined Forces Command, and United States Forces Korea.
 He has served in numerous command, staff, and teaching assignments throughout the world, including in Germany, Iraq, and South Korea.

 Early life and education

 Johnson grew up in Texas and Oklahoma and holds a bachelor's degree in history from the Virginia Military Institute.
 He was commissioned as an infantry second lieutenant upon graduation in 1977.
 He has a master's degree in strategic studies from the United States Army War College and two master's degrees from the United States Army Command and General Staff College.